oscarpm5/AdvancedGraphicsProgrammingBaseEngine/README.md

 **This README is only viewed as intended when being displayed in the link above or [HERE](https://github.com/oscarpm5/AdvancedGraphicsProgrammingBaseEngine/blob/main/README.md).**

-A release with the compiled demo with only the executable and the models for an easy plug-and-play demonstration can be found in the release section of the github repository or through this link: TODO
+A release with the compiled demo with only the executable and the models for an easy plug-and-play demonstration can be found in the release section of the github repository or through this link: https://github.com/oscarpm5/AdvancedGraphicsProgrammingBaseEngine/releases/tag/v1.0.0

 ## Controls